Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 | 3  | Add AWS Account                          | Cloudneeti                     | License Admin      |

-1. **Create an AWS role for Cloudneeti** includes registering a new AWS role for Cloudneeti application and granting the required access permissions.
+**1. Registering Cloudneeti application** includes registering the Cloudneeti application with the Azure Active Directory (AD) tenant, providing access to Microsoft Graph and granting admin consent to the Cloudneeti application.

-2. **Collect AWS account information** involves taking a copy of the AWS account id, AWS account access key id and secret and providing it to License Admin.
+**2. Adding the Office 365 subscription** includes adding Office 365 subscription information to the respective Cloud Account and waiting until the first data collection is complete.

-3. **Add AWS Account to Cloudneeti** includes adding AWS account information to the respective Cloudneeti cloud account and waiting until the first data collection is complete.
+**3. Advanced security configuration** includes adding a script to the customer’s Azure account and granting the required access rights.

 ### Required Roles
 One or more people with the following roles are required to complete Microsoft Azure onboarding process.